bwalshe/branchless/README.md

 the compiler could optimise the problem automatically.

-In this document I am going to spend most of my time describing the optimisations and why they work, then at the end I will explore how to get
-`gcc` to do the optimisations automatically, and how to diagnose issues with the optimizer.
+In this document I am going to spend most of my time describing the optimisations and why they work, then at the end I will explore how to get the GNU compiler to do the optimisations automatically, and how to diagnose issues with its optimizer.

-Before I get to that though I am going to have to give a very brief introduction to reading assembly language, and describe some key components of computer architecture that the optimisations will take advantages of.
+Before I get to that though, I am going to have to give a very brief introduction to reading assembly language, and describe some key components of computer architecture that the optimisations described here will take advantages of.

-## A crash course in assembly
+## A Crash Course in Assembly
 A C compiler has a lot of leeway in how to convert code into instructions for the CPU, so in order to show exactly what is being executed, I'm going to have to go one level down and write things in assembler, as this gives complete